IsaacSchemm/DeviantArtFs/README.md

 array.)

-The methods sometimes vary in their response objects as well; AsyncExecute and ToAsyncSeq will typically return a class or interface that uses option types to represent fields that may or may not exist, while ExecuteAsync and ToArrayAsync will return an interface that uses nullable reference types (or Nullable<T>) for such fields.
+The methods sometimes vary in their response objects as well; AsyncExecute and ToAsyncSeq will typically return a record that uses option types to represent fields that may or may not exist, while ExecuteAsync and ToArrayAsync will return an interface that uses nullable reference types (or Nullable<T>) for such fields.
 In many cases, the return object is actually the same, even when the type is different.
-For example, the Deviation class has a property named Excerpt of type `string option`, but it also implements the interface IBclDeviation, which has a Excerpt property of type `string` that can also be null. ("Bcl" stands for Base Class Library - these interfaces are designed to be used from other .NET languages outside F#.)
+For example, the Deviation record has a property named excerpt of type `string option`, but it also implements the interface IBclDeviation, which has a Excerpt property of type `string` that can also be null. ("Bcl" stands for Base Class Library - these interfaces are designed to be used from other .NET languages outside F#.)